Photo from Unsplash

 No Cross, No Crown

-Notice again, it is his cross and not some other man’s that each one is to take up.
-It is the particular cross that God lays at our own feet that we are to bear.
-We are never to make crosses for ourselves, but we are always to accept those which are allotted to us.
-Each one’s own cross is the best for him.
-Sometimes we think our lot is peculiarly hard, and we compare it with the lot of this or that other person, and wish we had his cross instead of our own.
-But we do not know what other people’s crosses really are.
-If we did we might not want to exchange.
-The cross that seems woven of flowers, if we put it on our shoulders we might find filled with sharp thorns under the flowers.
-The cross of gold that seems so bright we should find so heavy that it would crush us.
-The easiest cross for each one to bear is his own.
+Notice also that each person is to take up his own cross, not someone else’s.
+We are to bear the specific cross that God lays before us.
+We aren’t meant to make crosses for ourselves, but we are to accept the ones given to us.
+Each person’s own cross is the best one for them to bear.
+Sometimes we think our burdens are particularly heavy, and we compare our lot with others, wishing we could exchange our cross for theirs.
+But we don’t really know what other people’s crosses are like.
+If we could take them up, we might not want to keep them.
+The cross that seems covered in flowers may have sharp thorns hidden underneath.
+The cross of gold that appears so bright may be unbearably heavy.
+The easiest cross for each person to bear is their own.